centrahq/api-documentation/pages/03.fe-development/14.best-practices/19.hybrid-fe-design/docs.md

 ## The one big thing in common

-Both Shop and Checkout APIs use the same `product` IDs (which are [display item IDs](/fe-development/fe-elements#why-do-i-see-different-product-ids-in-the-centra-backend-and-in-checkout-api), meaning the product variants activated on a store display.
+Both Shop and Checkout APIs use the same `product` IDs (which are [display item IDs](/fe-development/fe-elements#why-do-i-see-different-product-ids-in-the-centra-backend-and-in-checkout-api), meaning the product variants activated on a store display).
 These are the same IDs that are returned by the [Centra Webhook plugin](/plugins/centra-webhook) activated in a `Checkout API` mode.
 Therefore, same webhook events can be used by both APIs, for both back-end (Shop API) and front-end (Checkout API) functions.

 Same `product` and `item` IDs are used by [GET/POST /products](https://docs.centra.com/swagger-ui/?api=CheckoutAPI#/5.%20product%20catalog/post_products) and [POST /items](https://docs.centra.com/swagger-ui/?api=CheckoutAPI#/2.%20selection%20handling%2C%20cart/post_items__item_) endpoints in both Shop and Checkout APIs.